astronomer/astro-docs/ac/next/01_quickstart.md

 Now that you have Astronomer Core running on your local machine, you might want to do one of the following:

 * Learn how to apply changes to an [Airflow project](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart#apply-changes-to-your-airflow-project)
-* Learn about Airflow from the [Apache documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html)
+* Learn about Airflow from official [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html)
 * Discover best practices through [Airflow Guides](https://www.astronomer.io/guides/)
 * Set up Astronomer Core at production scale
-* Try out key AC and Airflow features using one of our Airflow guides
-* Learn more about what's in the AC image

-If you want all of the features of AC, plus additional metrics, security, and customer support, consider exploring our Astronomer Cloud and Enterprise offerings.
+* Review Astronomer Core Docker image architecture

+If you're interested in running Apache Airflow in production and at scale, [reach out to us](https://www.astronomer.io/get-astronomer).